Migz93/lidarr-download-automation/README.md

 Using artist name & the artists last album it will search on deezer, taking the first hit and saving this to a txt file which can then be used in smloadr.<br>
 Sometimes last album is not available from lidarr so it will fall back to searching with just the artist name.<br>

-It's fairly accurate and out of about 170ish artists it's accurately matched about 160 of them.
-Although bear in mind if it does match incorrectly it can be a large mistake I.e having dua lipa in lidarr ends up matching to https://www.deezer.com/us/artist/1198498 which ends up as a 100GB+ download.<br>
+Even though this is a very very simple search of just searching with artist name + last album or just artist name, it's sitll fairly accurate and out of 169 artists it's correctly matched 161 of them.
+Although bear in mind if it does match incorrectly it can sometimes be a large mistake I.e having dua lipa in lidarr ends up matching to https://www.deezer.com/us/artist/1198498 which ends up as a 100GB+ download.<br>
 You can manually add in your own deezer artist IDs into the generated "lidarr-smloadr.txt" file to fix any incorrect grabs, theres no way yet to remove the incorrect grabs though so it will also download those.<br>
 You can review the log file generated in the $scriptdir, this log shows the deezer url returned for the artist, along with the specific search query that was used to find this.<br>

 Lidarr should pick up the files if you have it pointed at the same place your files download.

+Requirements:
+* smloadr downloaded & ideally added to your path, if not you would need to edit the smloadr download line towards the end to point at the location it's in. <br>
+* rclone downloaded & idealy added to your path,  if not you would need to edit the rclone copy line towards the end to point at the location it's in.
+Only required if you're planning on using rclone, if not you can just remove/comment out this line.<br>